 Minimalism is a tool that reduces or even eliminates stress in many spheres of life.
 One of them is minimalistic packing for travels.
 In this article, you’ll find my tips on how to pack like a minimalist.

 I will write you how I packed for holidays this year, what I forgot, and what were the results.

-Just remember that I already have really little amount of things.
+Just remember that I already have a really little amount of things.
 Those that I have, serve me very well.
-In addition, if I can find multiple uses for one thing, this can again reduce the amount of needed items.
+In addition, if I can find multiple uses, for one thing, this can again reduce a number of needed items.

 The article contains affiliate links.

 So what does a minimalist pack for holidays?
 Everything!

 A packing list?
 It’s waste of time and energy

 Currently, my packaging means putting everything that I have in current use to a bag or suitcase.
 Those are all the things that are in my closet (er … I mean in my drawer) and on my bathroom shelves.

 Clothes, electronics, cosmetics, a towel, two pairs of shoes.

 These are not all the items I own.
 Winter jackets, autumn scarf, and clothes for the time after I have my second child have their place in bags on top of the wardrobe.